We explore the model families from direct only bike brand, Canyon

 Canyon bikes: 2018 models

 As the name might suggest, the Aeroad has been designed to cheat the wind and take you from A to B as quickly as possible.
 Wind tunnel testing has resulted in what Canyon call ‘Trident 2.0 tube profiles’ – which basically means they’ve been cut to provide optimum efficiency.

-Aero bikes are traditionally heavier than their more climb or all-rounder orientated cousins, but the Aeroad does stand out here with a weight of 7.8kg in a medium frame with Shimano Ultegra and disc brakes, whilst a top end SRAM eTap version tips the scales at 7.3kg.
+Aero bikes are traditionally heavier than their more climb or all-rounder orientated cousins, but the Aeroad does stand out here with most bikes in the range tipping the scales just above 7kg in a size medium.
+The range consists of rim and disc brake versions.

 The Aeroad loses some aero points for its external brake cables and lower level of front end integration when compared with competitors.
 Indeed, when compared against five aero road bikes in our own independent testing, it came third to the Trek Madone Race Shop LTD and Specialized S-Works Venge ViAS.
 However, these elements might lose milliseconds, but can save a lot of time when it comes to maintenance.

 The geometry, as you’d expect, is low and long – it’s an aggressive stance to suit a racer.
 The Aeroad has been the winning set of wheels at stages of the Tour de France, but it was also the frame which carried Alexander Kristoff’s to his win in the 2015 Tour of Flanders – so it can be versatile in the right hands.
 Models are available with and without disc brakes.

 The Canyon Ultimate is the brand’s ‘all rounder’ – it’s been at the top of Canyon’s popularity stakes for a decade and won the Cycling Weekly ‘Bike of the Year’ award in 2017.